vanyle/vectarine/docs/user_manual.md

 ## Release and distribute your game

-Files ending with `.exe` are windows executable.
+Files ending with `.exe` are windows executables.
 Files with the same name, but without the `.exe` extension are for Linux.

 **Desktop release**